gardener/gardener/docs/concepts/operator.md

 Note that this kubeconfig uses a token that has validity of `12h` only, hence it might expire and causing you to re-download the kubeconfig.

+### Creating Seeds and Shoots

+You can also create Seeds and Shoots from your local development setup.
+Please see [here](../deployment/getting_started_locally.md#alternative-way-to-set-up-garden-and-seed-leveraging-gardener-operator) for details.

 ### Deleting the `Garden`

 ```shell